Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 When to Wear Furisode Kimonos

 Furisode kimonos are reserved for life’s most meaningful moments.
-Because they represent youth, beauty, and the unmarried state, they’re worn at celebrations that mark important milestones — especially those that only come once in a lifetime.
+Because they represent youth, beauty, and the unmarried state, they’re worn at celebrations that mark important milestones.

 🎌